And the health benefits of nettles!

 Many people are unaware of the numerous health benefits of nettles – and homemade nettle soup is an easy (ok somewhat unusual) way to incorporate them into the diet.
 Plus it’s super cheap as you don’t have to buy the main ingredient.

-Stinging nettles pop up in my garden every spring, and for years I tried and failed to eradicate every nettlestrace of them.
+Stinging nettles pop up in my garden every spring, and for years I tried and failed to eradicate every trace of them.
 After realising that they actually have great nutritional benefits and also attract beneficial insects to the garden, I decided to let them run wild in a small patch of ground in the corner of my vegetable patch.
 So now I harvest the young leaves and then leave the plants to flower for the bees and butterflies over summer.

 Nettles are one of our most nutritious yet overlooked plants – but we tend to think of them just as an invasive weed rather than a food.